vectorgrp/vector-vscode-vcast/autoreq/resources/test_framework_reference.md

 - Unless a function is called inside the checked subprogram their identifiers are not updated and should not be used as expected values.
 - All function calls from external files, i.e, those referenced with `uut_prototype_stubs` are stubbed and do not implement any behaviour.
 Setting their input values has no effect on their output values (instead default values are output unless you specify values for them).
 - In general any value not set (input of course), will fall back to a default value.
 However this should be avoided to prevent undefined behaviour.
 This means all input variables (and outputs of stubbed values) should be exhaustively described.
+- If the RETURN value of a called function is set as an input, the function will be stubbed during execution and not implement any behaviour.
 - In particular, to access methods of a class and set values it is imperative to first instantiate the class using a constructor.
 For all classes a default object is ready to be initialized if needed using the respective constructor.